From shy to outgoing, difficult to easygoing, learn the negative effects of labeling kids and why you shouldn’t label children.

-So when you say, “Oh, he’s shy—he won’t do it,” or “I’m sorry—he’s so rowdy all the time,” he’ll believe what you say and that his shyness or rowdiness is “bad.”
+When you say, “Oh, he’s shy.
+He won’t do it,” or “I’m sorry—he’s so rowdy all the time,” he’ll believe what you say and that his shyness or rowdiness is “bad.”

 Never mind that being reserved or having plenty of energy aren’t bad qualities.
 He might be introverted, feel stranger anxiety, or need to get his energy out.

 He’ll feel self-conscious about being “rowdy and rambunctious” or “timid and shy.”
-He’ll believe that his feelings, choices and actions make him “bad.”
-And he might even accept these limiting beliefs about himself as true, even through adulthood.
+He’ll believe that his feelings, choices, and actions make him a “bad person.”
+And he might even accept a negative perception about himself as true, even through adulthood.